offsoc/onionplan/docs/proposals/usability/certificates.md

    authenticated.

-There are already sketches for [different scenarios][] for how various user interface hints and indicators could exist for Tor Browser and other software maintained by Tor, as well as existing certificate proposals that can change the certificate landscape for Onion Services in the future, which could be adopted by operators instead of relying on self-signed certs.
+There are already sketches for [different scenarios][] for how various user interface hints and indicators could exist for [Tor Browser][] and other software maintained by Tor, as well as existing certificate proposals that can change the certificate landscape for Onion Services in the future, which could be adopted by operators instead of relying on self-signed certs.

-But all these enhancements would still limit the practical application domain of this proposal, since it would be readily available only to a small set of applications like Tor Browser, except if by pursuing some standardization such as the SOOC proposal below.
+But all these enhancements would still limit the practical application domain of this proposal, since it would be readily available only to a small set of applications like [Tor Browser][], except if by pursuing some standardization such as the SOOC proposal below.

 [disabling self-signed certificate warnings when visiting .onion sites]: https://gitlab.torproject.org/tpo/applications/tor-browser/-/issues/13410